Quick Answer

 Run one practical test before you call a market ready.
 Execute a payout, force a retry, process the webhook twice, and confirm you can trace the outcome through your ledger-style transaction record or ledger journal without manual stitching.
 If that fails, readiness is not there yet.
 A published Coinbase scaling account described the same failure pattern: synchronous processing creates tight coupling, and when a dependency slows, queues back up.

-This pairs well with our guide on How to Find Vendors for Your Platform and Vet Third-Party Providers at Scale.
+If you are choosing external providers, How to Find Vendors for Your Platform and Vet Third-Party Providers at Scale covers the vetting process.

 Use one scorecard across all target markets so you can prioritize markets where payout behavior, reporting, and exception handling are predictable enough to prove controls first.
 As an operator rule, sequence higher-variance markets after those controls are stable.